-Acoustic engineers need to know how people respond to sound so they can design products to sound better.
 The listening room is an acoustically neutral environment for perceptual testing.
 In this room we might test which surround sound system creates a realistic sense of being enveloped by sound, the perceptual quality of hi-fi components or which hair dryer makes the least annoying noise.

 While it is possible to carry out perceptual tests in the anechoic or semi-anechoic chamber, the visual and aural environment of the listening room is more like a normal room.
 Expectation and emotional state affect listener judgements, and so the listening room is often preferred to get more natural reactions.
-Students have also used this room, to examine the best way of designing small critical listening environments.
+Students also use this room, to examine the best way of designing small critical listening environments.

 Ofcom, the regulator for the communications industries, wanted us to find out how to improve the intelligibility of dialogue for the hearing impaired, without overly impairing the enjoyment of programs for those without hearing loss.
-By getting young and elderly listeners to watch and score the quality and intelligibility of different TV sound tracks, we were able to come up with new guidelines to be used by the industry.
+By getting young and elderly listeners to watch and score the quality and intelligibility of different TV soundtracks, we were able to come up with new guidelines to be used by the industry.